-The following is a list of general instructions for your care following your surgery.
+The following is a list of general instructions for your care following your brow lift surgery.
 Please read them carefully several times as most of your questions should be answered here.
 Instructions for your care will also be reviewed the morning after surgery.
 Carefully following these instructions should help you get the best results from your surgery.

 Following your surgery you will be sent home with a dressing to be worn overnight.
 The night following surgery it is important for you to have someone with you—this is a must!
 You should plan on remaining within thirty miles from the location of your surgery for this first night.
 It is also important for you to keep your head elevated the evening after surgery as well as for the first two weeks following surgery.
 This can be done by either sleeping in a recliner tilted at 45 degrees or sleeping with two pillows underneath the head.
 Avoid rolling onto your face.
 Sleeping on your back for the first two weeks after surgery helps to ensure this.

 This care will be reviewed the morning following your surgery:

 Swelling will vary both patient-to-patient as well as side-to-side.
 Swelling may actually increase the first three to four days before subsiding.
 Most of your swelling should resolve over the first two to three weeks.
 Do expect, however, to have minor fluctuations in the remaining swelling over the course of the next two to three months.
 Things to do to minimize this swelling include keeping your head elevated as much as possible over the first two to three weeks, avoid bending over or heavy lifting for the first three weeks, and avoiding prolonged sun exposure for the first two to three months.

 Bruising will vary like swelling from person to person as well as side-to-side.
 Most bruising and discoloration should resolve over the first two weeks.
 Make up, with Dr. Hamilton’s permission, can be applied ten days to two weeks after surgery.